telefonicaid/iotagent-json/docs/usermanual.md

 attributes and `id` and `type` are ignored, since `id` and `type` from device/group configuration provisioned are used, as well as `actionType`.

-Examples of these `ngsiv2` payloads are (NGSI-v2 batch update format):
+Examples of these `ngsiv2` payloads are the following ones:

+(1) NGSI-v2 batch update format:

 ```
  {